 4.8 All airlines have a standard hand luggage allowance which is included in our online prices.
 The allowance you are entitled to will be shown in the booking conditions of your airline which are displayed at the bottom of your documentation.
 Where you require additional luggage allowance this can be added to the booking prior to checkout and paid for.
 Hand luggage must be no larger than the dimensions allowed by the airline Supplier for hand luggage.
 For further information please refer to the airline Supplier’s booking conditions.

 4.9 Certain airlines consider hold luggage to be an optional extra.
-When you are booking with an airline Supplier that charges for hold luggage, this charge is not included or displayed in our head line prices and the option to add this extra facility will be offered to you at the time of booking.
+When you are booking with an airline Supplier that charges for hold luggage either (i) the option to add this extra facility will be offered to you at the time of booking, or (ii) the amount of luggage that is included in the price already will be displayed.
 Should you choose not to take any hold luggage on your trip then you will receive the standard hand luggage allowance as detailed in the airline Supplier’s booking conditions.

 4.11 Flight extras (such as luggage and meals) that are added to your booking cannot be removed, cancelled, or refunded.

-4.13 We will usually purchase the flight seats on your behalf directly from the airline Supplier but some airline Suppliers may require us to use the payment details you provide to purchase the flight seats on your behalf and you agree that we can use the payment details you provide to do so.
-Where this is the case, you will see two separate transactions on your card statement – one will be for the cost of your flights with the airline Supplier and the remainder will be your payment to us, including our service fees.
+4.13 We may charge service fees for bookings made by us on your behalf.
+Where the booking is made using our virtual credit card, an additional booking handling fee may apply.
+We will usually purchase the flight seats on your behalf directly from the airline Supplier but some airline Suppliers may require us to use the payment details you provide to purchase the flight seats on your behalf and you agree that we can use the payment details you provide to do so.
+Where this is the case, you will see two separate transactions on your card statement – one will be for the cost of your flights with the airline Supplier and the remainder will be your payment to us, including our service fees and booking handling fees.